picimako/wiremocha/README.md

 ## Purchase license

-Since this plugin is available only via a paid license, you can head over to the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/18860-wiremocha) to get your hands on one.
-You can find more information about pricing and license types/schemes there, including a **30-day trial period**.
+The plugin is available via a paid license, and you can head over to the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/18860-wiremocha) to get your hands on one.
+You can find more information about pricing and licensing options there, including a **30-day trial period**.

 ## Dependencies

-The WireMocha plugin depends on a few specific plugins whose absence alters the functionality of the plugin, and turns of the following features:
+The WireMocha plugin depends on a few specific plugins whose absence alters the functionality off the plugin, and turns of the following features.
+Most of these, if not all, are bundled with the IDE:

 - **JUnit** (optional): JUnit Rule and extension field generation actions (see [JUnit Rules and Extensions](docs/junit_rules_and_extensions.md))
 - **IntelliLang** (optional): various language injections (see [Language Injections](docs/language_injections.md))